-Dr. Rebecca Bill Chavez is Non-Resident Senior Fellow at the Inter-American Dialogue and Senior Advisor at the Center for Naval Analyses (CNA).
-She is a member of the Princeton Institute for Regional and International Studies Advisory Board, the Leadership Council for Women in National Security (LCWINS) Steering Committee, and the Foreign Policy for America Advisory Board.
+Dr. Rebecca Bill Chavez is President and CEO of the Inter-American Dialogue.
+She also serves as Senior Advisor at the Center for Naval Analyses (CNA).
+Along with serving on the Board of Directors at the Truman Center for National Policy, Dr. Chavez is a member of the Steering Committee for the Leadership Council for Women in National Security (LCWINS); a member of the Council on Foreign Relations; and an advisory board member for Foreign Policy for America.